Science and the Catholic Church: Example of Church sponsorship of astronomical research-ecclesiastical calendaring

-Avoiding Conflict in Sponsorship of Scientific Research-Hermeneutical Accommodation
+Avoiding conflict in sponsorship of scientific research-hermeneutical accommodation

 Astronomers from Ptolemy to Cassini recognized potential conflicts between their observations and cosmology and it was often a challenge to cultivate a position in which science and scripture could both be true.
 Ptolemy saw the conflict between his model and the movement of planets.
-By interpreting the word orbit in both a geometric sense and in a way that could apply to the sun or the earth, Catholic scientists like Cassini could create enough distance from Galileo's theory to operate without condemnation from the church.
+By interpreting the word orbit in both a geometric sense and in a way that could apply to the Sun or the Earth, Catholic scientists like Cassini could create enough distance from Galileo's theory to operate without condemnation from the Church.
 Galileo himself felt that conflict between scripture and science could be resolved through hermeneutical accommodation.
 He believed that there could essentially be harmony between science or nature and scripture if one understood how to interpret scripture.
 Galileo was of the opinion that since God is responsible for every aspect of our world, including the sensory experiences that are an integral part of scientific observation, then if what we see differs from scripture, we should conclude that the observations are correct.
 Galileo references Cardinal Baronius who believed that the Bible is not meant to explain heaven or God's creation as much as it is meant to guide people's actions.
 With that being said, Andreas Osiander was a Lutheran theologian that used Copernicus's book De revolutionibus orbium coelestium to further emphasize Copernicus's astronomical system that was already being theorized.
 While Osiander would be coming from a Lutheran stance and Copernicus's system was in alignment with the Catholic canon.
 He found that Copernicus's system also coincided with Lutheran ideologies.
 The part that Osiander played in counteracting the critique was by writing the foreword or rather preface of Copernicus's book to refrain it from getting questioned, within the preface he essentially alluded to the fact that Copernicus's system may be mathematically accurate and therefore would be true, but states that it is all a theory.
 By Osiander writing the foreword and making this statement he was "saving the phenomenon" and was able to keep Copernicus's work from getting questioned to an extent ."Saving the phenomenon" was when scientists found reason to interpret or decode a theory in a more technical way and could further be contested with other theories.
 The part in which the foreword played further developed and helped bring to light the separation of both science and cosmology.
 Making that distinction furthered helped expand upon theories that would rub the Church in the wrong way, but avoided that because by focusing on the mathematical aspects and not making quick conclusions about how planets moved kept a boundary intact between the two and helped refrain a conflict from occurring.